-Rev. Anderson is a member and former Chair of the General Assembly Committee on Ecumenical and Interreligious Relations for the Presbyterian Church (USA).
+Rev. Anderson is former Chair of the General Assembly Committee on Ecumenical and Interreligious Relations for the Presbyterian Church (USA).
 Scott now serves as the PCUSA’s representative on the Church Council of the Evangelical Lutheran Church in America.

-Scott’s work in Wisconsin is focused on strengthening the public policy witness of the Council and initiating a new area of ministry focused on equipping congregations to engage the mission field that is now at their doorstep.
+Scott’s work in Wisconsin is focused on strengthening the public policy witness of the Council, providing high quality leadership development opportunities for clergy and lay leaders, and initiating a new area of ministry focused on equipping congregations to engage the mission field that is now at their doorstep.